peterwittek/ncpol2sdpa/doc/source/examples.rst

 The method (``write_to_sdpa``) takes one parameter, the file name.
 Alternatively, if SDPA is in the search path, then it can be solved by invoking a helper function (``solve_sdp``).
-Alternatively, MOSEK is also supported for writing a problem and solving it.
+Alternatively, MOSEK is also supported for obtaining a solution by passing the parameter ``solver='mosek'`` to this function.
 Using a converter to PICOS, it is also possible to solve the problem with a range of other solvers, including CVXOPT.

 Example 1: Toy Example